railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_virtualFiles.rst

     The PDF file is then created in real time by OpenERP by reading the relevant data.

 The screen :ref:`fig-docvirt` shows the parameters of the virtual files in All Sales Order.
 You define the virtual files using the name ORDERNUM_print.pdf, where ORDERNUM represents the reference to the order.
+To do this, first you have to give access rights of Technical Features to user, from :menuselection:`Settings --> Users --> Users`.
-To do this, you must check the option :guilabel:`Include Record Name` of the file for a directory.
+So you can see the tab `Generated Files` in Dictionaries (:menuselection:`Knowledge --> Configuration --> Document management --> Dictionaries`) form view.
+Go to this tab, click an `Add an item`, after in that form you must select the option :guilabel:`Include Record Name` of the file for a directory.
 You can then find a virtual file for each report associated with an order.

 .. _fig-docvirt: